bhaskarshankarling/simplatra/README.md

 #### Buildpack

 You will need to use the `heroku/ruby` buildpack.

-This can be changed in your application's Heroku settings.
+This should be automatically be set when you make your first deployment.
+If not, this can be changed in your application's Heroku settings.

 #### Environment variables